jwpowers2/fgbuttons/DOCKER_README.md

 #Run frontend app using Docker

+### note: for most anything docker you have to have sudoer/superuser permissions

 ###firstly, navidate to the root of this project, (same directory as the Dockerfile)
 ###Now, build docker image, tagging it as 'frontend'.